Savings · Guide

 Which startup bank offers the highest FDIC sweep coverage?

-Among traditional banks, SVB (now a division of First Citizens Bank) offers the highest disclosed extended coverage, roughly $155 million to $190 million through its Insured Cash Sweep program.
-Among digital-first platforms, Grasshopper Bank offers up to $125 million via the IntraFi ICS network and Rho offers up to $75 million through its Webster Bank partnership and a network of over 400 participating institutions.
+Among traditional banks, Citizens Bank offers the highest disclosed extended coverage in this guide, up to $130 million through a double sweep across the IntraFi and R&T networks; SVB (now a division of First Citizens Bank) advertises multi-million-dollar coverage through its Insured Cash Sweep program but does not publish a specific aggregate ceiling.
+Among digital-first platforms, Grasshopper Bank offers up to $125 million via the IntraFi ICS network and Rho offers up to $75 million through American Deposit Management Co., which spreads deposits across a network of over 400 participating institutions.

 What is the three-tier treasury framework startups use?